esgie/homebridge-mi-ir-remote/README.md

 * Because of the limit of JSON, you have to add "number" as the key of the data.Use it just as the sample below.
 * interval means the time to send the command after you press the on/off switch.Use 0 to send immediately.
 * interval's unit is second. you can use number like 0.5 if you want to send commands within a second.(I don't suggest you set too much commands in a short time.)

+### MomentarySwitch is a switch which will automaticly turn off after you turn on it (0.3s).
+It is used for some situation like you want to launch a channel on button.

 ## Installation
 1. Install HomeBridge, please follow it's [README](https://github.com/nfarina/homebridge/blob/master/README.md).